daniel-lanciana/paxos-hash-api/README.md

 Due to the type of operations (i.e. no querying, simple key/value storage) the best option is a resilient, scalable, supported in-memory data store.
 Redis is perfect for the job.

 Potential bottlenecks:
- - High number of concurrent requests. **Solution**: Scale out horizontally with auto-scaling dynos.
+ - High number of concurrent requests. **Solution**: Scale out horizontally with auto-scaling Heroku dynos.
 Caching responses.
  - High number of stored messages. **Solution**: Scale Redis vertically if costs allow, otherwise bring in-house (e.g. EC2 instances).
-In-house bring provisioning, monitoring, maintenance, security and scaling overheads.
+In-house brings provisioning, monitoring, maintenance, security and scaling overheads.

 In any case, swapping implementations requires minimal changes to the codebase.